Quaid5050/best-perfume-fe/README.md

 ### Deploy to Sevalla

-You can deploy a Next.js application along with its database on a single platform.
-First, create an account on [Sevalla](https://sevalla.com).
+You can deploy a Next.js application on [Sevalla](https://sevalla.com).
+First, create an account on Sevalla.

 After registration, you will be redirected to the dashboard.
-From there, navigate to `Database > Create a database`.
-Select PostgreSQL and and use the default settings for a quick setup.
-For advanced users, you can customize the database location and resource size.
-Finally, click on `Create` to complete the process.

-Once the database is created and ready, return to the dashboard and click `Application > Create an App`.
+From there, click `Application > Create an App`.
 After connecting your GitHub account, select the repository you want to deploy.
 Keep the default settings for the remaining options, then click `Create`.

-Next, connect your database to your application by going to `Networking > Connected services > Add connection` and select the database you just created.
-You also need to enable the `Add environment variables to the application` option, and rename `DB_URL` to `DATABASE_URL`.
-Then, click `Add connection`.

 Finally, initiate a new deployment by clicking `Overview > Latest deployments > Deploy now`.
-If everything is set up correctly, your application will be deployed successfully with a working database.
+If everything is set up correctly, your application will be deployed successfully.

 ### Error Monitoring